angy91m/express-temp-links/README.md

 };

-// This instanciates a new set of links that will expire in 10 seconds and call 'tmpMiddleware' function if a temporary link is requested const tmpLinks = new TempLinks( { timeOut: 10, callback: tmpMiddleware } );
+// This instanciates a new set of links that will expire in 10 seconds and it will call 'tmpMiddleware' function if a temporary link is requested const tmpLinks = new TempLinks( { timeOut: 10, callback: tmpMiddleware } );

-// This instanciates a new set of links that will expire in 5 minutes (by default) and they can be accessed many times const imageLinks = new TempLinks( { oneTime: false, callback: imgMiddleware } );
+// This instanciates a new set of links that will expire in 5 minutes (by default), it will call 'imgMiddleware' function and links can be accessed many times const imageLinks = new TempLinks( { oneTime: false, callback: imgMiddleware } );

-// This logs any generated links for this instance tmpLinks.on( 'added', link => {
+// This logs any generated links for 'tmpLinks' instance tmpLinks.on( 'added', link => {
     console.log( link );
 } );

-app.use( '/:templink', tmpLinks.parser() );
+// These add the instances to the selected paths (in this example: '/' and '/image/').
+You can change parameter name when you instanciate a new links set using 'paramName' option. app.use( '/:templink', tmpLinks.parser() );
 app.use( '/image/:templink', imageLinks.parser(), ( req, res, next ) => {
     if ( req.templink ) {
-        // Any action
+    // If this req is an active templink...

+        // It sends 'Hello world'
+        res.send( req.templink.refs.join(' ') );
     } else {
         next();
     }